akisaarinen/rillit/README.md

 Rillit
 ======

-Experimental functional lenses for Scala 2.10 using Macros.
+Rillit provides experimental functional lenses for Scala 2.10.

+Right now it is mostly an experiment in providing minimum effort creation of lenses using a `Lenser`, implemented with Scala 2.10 macros and `Dynamic`.
+Longer-term aim of `rillit` is to be a stand-alone functional lens implementation.

 Difference to other implementations
 ===================================

-Rillit combines the use of `Dynamic` with macros to provide creation of functional lenses with minimal boilerplate.

-The lenses themselves are very bare-bones here, the main point is to demonstrate the ability to create lenses in a boilerplate-free way for nested case classes.
-Rillit provides a `Lenser` which does just that, using macros and `Dynamic`.
-Features included in e.g. Scalaz or Shapeless lenses could be combined with Rillit `Lenser` to make lens creation more convenient.
+The lenses themselves are very bare-bones here, the main point is to demonstrate the ability to create lenses in a boilerplate-free way for nested case classes. `Lenser` does just that, using macros and `Dynamic`.

+Lens features included in e.g. Scalaz or Shapeless lenses could be combined with the functionality of `Lenser`, to make lens both lens creation and usage as convenient as possible.
+At the moment of writing this, creation of lenses in both Scalaz and Shapeless contains more boilerplate than in Rillit.

 Also, this being a very early proof-of-concept experiment, the code is not very pretty (luckily there's not very much of it).